kiali/kiali/design/KEPS/multicluster/proposal.md

 ## Configuration

-To deploy a multi-cluster Kiali, users are expected to configure Kiali with access to:
+To deploy Kiali MC, users are expected to configure Kiali with access to:

-- Centralized prometheus
+- Unified Prometheus
-- Centralized Jaeger
+- Unified Jaeger
-- 1..N Kube API servers where N is the number of kube clusters in the mesh.
-Kiali will require kube api credentials to communicate with each of these kube api servers.
+- 1..N Kube API servers where N is the number of Kube clusters in the mesh.
+Kiali will require Kube API credentials to communicate with each of these Kube API servers.

 Access to the Kube API servers can be granted by: